-Holy Week at home
+Holy week at home

-This year there may still be some who will be celebrating Holy Week in their homes.
-If this is the case, you may want to prepare your own altar or sacred space that you can use as a focus for prayer each day.
+This year, as we all celebrate Holy Week in our homes, you may want to prepare your own altar or sacred space that you can use as a focus for prayer each day.

 Find a small table, or a low shelf that you can see from your chair, place some ordinary things on it to make it something special.
 For example: